lesonly/GFINet/README.md

 make sure  that the GPU memory is enough (the original training is conducted on a one NVIDIA RTX 2080Ti (11G) card with the batch size of 24).

 ## test
-After the preparation, run this commond
+After the preparation, run this commond to generate saliency maps
 ```
  python test.py
 ```

-We provide the trained model file ([Google drive](https://drive.google.com/open?id=1YKkzYzZu12314CbGs0zVQwRQ-z8_ounUgYb0d)), and run this command to check its completeness:
+We provide the trained model file ([Baidu drive](https://pan.baidu.com/s/1KdP0doBCiIme4y_j4Y4OPQ code:uht6), and run this command to check its completeness:
 ```
 cksum model-20210718
 ```
 you will obtain the result `model-20210718 `.
-The saliency maps are also available ([Google drive](https://drive.google.com/open?id=19fkcf1123F8BUmLwjYqqDMuVcFGhMGCBnzE)).

 ## evaluation
 We provide the evaluation code in the folder  "eval_code" for fair comparisons.
 You may need to revise the `algorithms` , `data_root`, and `maps_root` defined in the `main.m`.